-- Standard CDR The standard CDR, produced at the end of each call. record - Intermediate CDR record Intermediate CDRs are by default generated every 30 minutes of active and established call time.
+- Standard CDR The standard CDR, produced at the end of each call. record - IntermediateIntermediate CDRs are by default generated every 30CDR recordminutes of active and established call time.
 The Intermediate CDR is configurable.
-Intermediate CDRs are generated in addition to the standard CDR. - Long Call A long call audit CDR is generated for a call whose duration is longer than two consecutive midnights.
+Intermediate CDRs are generated in addition to the standard CDR. - Long Call (Duration)A long call audit CDR is generated for a call whose duration is longer than two consecutive midnights.
 The record itself is generated at the 2nd midnight and each midnight thereafter.
-Long call CDRs are generated in additional to the standard CDR. - Queue record When a call is queued (e.g., in hunt group scenarios), a queue CDR containing information about the time and duration of gueuing is generated in addition to the standard CDR. - Call Forwarding CDR record When a call is forwarded, a call forwarding CDR is generated for each call forwarding leg, up to a maximum of 5, in addition to the standard CDR. - Feature Activation / Feature activation / deactivation records are produced when a user activates or deactivates certain call features.
-See Section 3.4.7, "Feature Activation / Deactivation CDR" for a list of applicable features. - Change of Software Audit record A change of software audit record is generated when software modifications have been made to OpenScape Voice; for example, a patch installation.
-Note: This is generated only during rolling upgrades, not for new installations. - Half Call Release record The half call release CDR (HCR CDR) is generated for each endpoint device release after a new software installation (split mode upgrade) on OpenScape Voice for calls that were initiated before the software upgrades
+Long call CDRs are generated in additional to the standard CDR. - Queue record When a call is queued (e.g., in hunt group scenarios), a queue CDR containing information about the time and duration of queuing is generated in addition to the standard CDR. - Call ForwardingWhen a call is forwarded, a call forwarding CDR isCDR recordgenerated for each call forwarding leg, up to a maximum of 5, in addition to the standard CDR. - Feature Activation / beactivation / deactivation records are produced when a user activates or deactivates certain call features.
+See Section 3.4.7, "Feature Activation / Deactivation record CDR" for a list of applicable features. - Change of Software AuditA change of software audit record is generated when software modifications have been made to OpenScape Voice; for example, a patch installation.

+Note: This is generated only during rolling upgrades, not for new installations.

+Half Call Release record The half call release CDR (HCR CDR) is generated for each endpoint device release after a new software installation (split mode upgrade) on OpenScape Voice for calls that were initiated before the software upgrades